-In the post, we learn another new concept of exception handling that is how to create a custom exception and handle such types of exceptions using Throw and Throws.
+In the post, we learn another new concept of exception handling: how to create a custom exception and handle such types of exceptions using Throw and Throws.

 Why Throw and Throws in Java?

-As we know in Java programming language there are some predefined exception classes present like ArithmeticException, NullPointerException, ArrayIndexOutOfBounds exception, etc. These exceptions are trigger according to the different conditions like if you try to divide a number by zero then you ArithmeticException will trigger.
+As we know, in Java programming language, some predefined exception classes are present, like ArithmeticException, NullPointerException, ArrayIndexOutOfBounds exception, etc. These exceptions are triggered according to the different conditions; if you try to divide a number by zero, your ArithmeticException will trigger.

-Apart from the predefined exception, we can define our exception with some set of rules and conditions, and also we can throw such type of exception by using the throw keyword.
-With the help of throw keyword, we can able to throw Predefined exceptions and custom exceptions also.
+Apart from the predefined exception, we can define our exception with some set of rules and conditions, and we can also throw such type of exception by using the throw keyword.
+With the help of the throw keyword, we can throw Predefined exceptions and custom exceptions.

 Throw Keyword Syntax